-The Metropolitan Museum of Art has two web pages for reuse policies: one for Image and Data Resources, which discusses the open access policy, includes screenshots and links to thematic sets of images for users to dive into; and one for Frequently Asked Questions: Image and Data Resources, which goes into more detail for the more risk averse or cautious user.
+The Metropolitan Museum of Art has two web pages for reuse policies.
+One is for Image and Data Resources, which discusses the open access policy, includes screenshots and links to thematic sets of images for users to dive into.
+Another is for Frequently Asked Questions: Image and Data Resources, which goes into more detail for the more risk averse or cautious user.

-The Smithsonian Institution takes a similar approach with an Open Access FAQ that clearly explains how users can reuse, transform and share digital assets without asking permission, encouraging users to 'Create.
+The Smithsonian Institution takes a similar approach with an Open Access FAQ that clearly explains how users can reuse, transform and share digital assets without asking permission.
+It encourages users to 'Create.
 Imagine.
-Discover.'
+Discover'.